swiftlang/swift-org-website/documentation/cxx-interop/index.md

 The `find` member function that performs such lookup is unsafe in Swift.
 Instead of using `find`, Swift automatically conforms associative containers from the C++ standard library to the `CxxDictionary` protocol.
-Such conformance lets you use Swift's subscript operator when working with an associative C++ container in Swift.
+Such conformance lets you use the subscript operator when working with an associative C++ container in Swift.
 For example, the `std::unordered_map` returned by this
 function: